 The library has a good collection of standard reference works and traditional print indexes to magazine and journal articles.
-The library is also connected to OhioLINK, a growing network of university library catalogs and computerized periodical indexes.
-These computerized indexes provide easy access to material on a broad range of possible research topics.
+The library is also a member of OhioLINK, a growing network of university library catalogs, computerized periodical indexes and full-text information databases.
+This online resource provides easy access to material on a broad range of possible research topics.